-- We can do many things if we want to help snow leopard.
+- We can do many things if we want to help snow leopards.
 Such as;

 - We can symbolically adopt a snow leopard at WWF.
 The symbolic adoption helps to save real snow leopards in the wild.

-- We can take action for snow leopards in case of seeing something unlawful.
+- We can take action against snow leopards in case of seeing something unlawful.
 We can visit our Wildlife Action Center to inform the government leaders.

 - Become a wildlife defender and speak up for wildlife.
-For this purpose, we should stay informed and learn how to be a powerful wildlife advocate.
+For this purpose, we should stay informed and learn how to be powerful wildlife advocates.

-- A lot of organizations, agencies, and NGOs are working for the conservation of snow leopards and the ecosystem of its threatened habitat.
+- A lot of organizations, agencies, and NGOs are working for the conservation of snow leopards and the ecosystem of their threatened habitat.

 - These includes:

 - The Snow Leopard Trust

 - The Snow Leopard Conservancy

 - The Snow Leopard Network